pressbooks/reusable-workflows/README.md

 ## Reusable/Required workflows for Pressbooks

-This repository contains reusable workflows that can used on any Pressbooks repository to reduce code duplication on our automation efforts.
+This repository contains reusable workflows that can be used on any Pressbooks repository to reduce code duplication and maintanance across several repos which use similar automation as part of our CI/CD processes.
+With centralized workflows, we can update a specific action or workflow in one place and run it everywhere, instead of having to push identical changes to every repo that uses the action.

-The most outstanding benefit of required workflows is that we don't need to push any code change in our repos anymore, we can build standarized steps in one place.

 ### Workflows list